hkneptune/CopyHandler/readme.scripts.txt

 Notes:
 1. Those requirements does not include the dependencies required by the build process, which must also be met.
 2. All tools must be available in %PATH
-3. Scripts should be called from the directory where they are placed.
+3. Scripts should be called/executed from the scripts/ directory.